xavierbatistafernandes/Foxes-and-Rabbits/README.md

 ![Table 1](images/table1.png)

 For reference, we have run each test multiple times.
-We used the serial implementation as reference, as with each execution we increased the number of processes launched.
+We used the serial implementation as reference, and with each execution we increased the number of processes launched.

 The following table shows the execution times and speedups obtained for 8, 16, 32 and 64 processes (inside the parenthesis are the total number of machines):